Hariprasad Chaurasia: Career

-Chaurasia started learning vocal music from his neighbour, Rajaram, at the age of 15.
-Later, he switched to playing the flute under the tutelage of Bholanath Prasanna of Varanasi for eight years.
+Chaurasia first worked as a stenographer in Allahabad while continuing to practise music privately.
 He joined the All India Radio, Cuttack, Odisha in 1957 and worked as a composer and performer.
-Much later, while working for All India Radio, he received guidance from the reclusive Annapurna Devi, daughter of Baba Allaudin Khan.
+This relocation helped him him to leave Allahabad and pursue music as a profession.
+Here after working four year he was transferred to Mumbai.
+Much later, while working for All India Radio, he received guidance from the reclusive surbahar player Annapurna Devi of Maihar gharana, daughter of Baba Allaudin Khan.
 She only agreed to teach him if he was willing to unlearn all that he had learnt until then.
 Another version is that she only agreed to teach him after he took the decision to switch from right-handed to left-handed playing to show her his commitment.
 In any case Chaurasia plays left-handed to this day.

+In 1967, Chaurasia, santoor player Shivkumar Sharma and slide guitarist Brij Bhushan Kabra recorded the instrumental album Call of the Valley, it marked the beginning of Chaurasia's long professional association with Sharma.
+The album was widely circulated in India and abroad and became one of the best-known recordings associated with the three musicians, and a milestone in world music.
+AllMusic reviewer Ken Hunt advises that "If the newcomer buys only one Indian classical recording, it should be "Call of the Valley"."
+It is listed in the book 1001 Albums You Must Hear Before You Die.

+Starting 1970s, in a career stretching over six decades, Chaurasia toured locally and internationally extensively, as a soloist and in jugalbandi performances, performing at venues like Carnegie Hall, the Royal Albert Hall and the Kremlin.

+Film music

-Apart from classical music, Hariprasad has collaborated with Shivkumar Sharma, forming a group called Shiv-Hari.
-The pair composed music for many popular movies, including Silsila and Chandni, and created some highly popular songs.
-Chaurasia also collaborated with Bhubaneswar Mishra, forming the pair "Bhuban-Hari" (in line with Shiv-Hari), and the pair composed music for many Odia movies, creating numerous songs that were hugely popular in the state.
+Apart from classical music, Hariprasad has collaborated with Shivkumar Sharma, forming a composing duo called Shiv-Hari.
+The pair composed music for many popular movies, including Silsila and Chandni, and created some highly popular songs, such as "Dekha Ek Khwab", "Yeh Kahan Aa Gaye Hum", "Neela Aasman So Gaya" and "Rang Barse".
+The duo encouraged actor Amitabh Bachchan to sing in the film Silsila, including on song "Rang Barse".

+Chaurasia also collaborated with Bhubaneswar Mishra, forming the pair "Bhuban-Hari" (in line with Shiv-Hari), and the pair composed music for many Odia films including Samaya (1975) and Gapa Hele Bi Sata (1976), creating numerous songs that were hugely popular in the state.
 These include Muje janena kaha baata (sung by Suman Kalyanpur; movie: Gapa helebi Sata); and all songs from Maa o Mamata, and many more.